 7. Get involved with your business community – if you’re regularly at networking events, or you contribute to an industry group on LinkedIn, you’re becoming part of a community.
 That community, once it gets to know you, might then start looking at your website, or following links to your blog posts.
 They may also start to refer you to others – and the way they will do that is by sending a link to your details and your website.
 The old maxim: ‘You get out what you put in’ is really relevant here.
 The more you can make genuine connections and have useful conversations, the more likely people are to trust you and use you.

-To find out more about SEO for small businesses, blogging, social media and content marketing, feel free to call us on 0800 994 9016 or use our contact form in the menu above, and we’ll be happy to chat about how we can help.
+To find out more about how we can help manage your content marketing to support your SEO strategy, feel free to call us on 0800 994 9016 or use our contact form in the menu above, and we’ll be happy to chat about how we can help.